 - Automatic dishwashers use 15 gallons for every cycle, regardless of how many dishes are loaded.
 So get a run for your money and load it to capacity. - Turn off the tap when brushing your teeth. - Check every faucet in your home for leaks.
 Just a slow drip can waste 15 to 20 gallons a day.
 Fix it up and you can save almost 6,000 gallons per year. - Check your toilets for leaks by putting a few drops of food coloring in the tank, watch for a few minutes to see if the color shows up in the bowl.
 It is not uncommon to lose up to 100 gallons a day from one of these otherwise invisible toilet leaks.
-Fix it and you save more than 30,000 gallons a year. - Use your water meter to detect hidden leaks.
-Simply turn off all taps and water using appliances, then check the small diamond on the meter, if it moves, you have a leak.
+Fix it and you could save more than 30,000 gallons a year. - Use your water meter to detect hidden leaks.
+Simply turn off all taps and water using appliances, then shine a bright flashlight to the meter near the display, it will indicate a possible leak.